Since joining

 For those early in their careers, it’s a great way to stand out and show commitment to learning.
 For those further along, it’s more about reflection and confidence — confirming what you know, identifying any gaps, and reinforcing good practices.

-Ultimately, certification is as much about confidence as capability.
-It’s a way to measure progress in a field that never stops evolving — and, in the case of the Terraform Associate exam, it’s an enjoyable and worthwhile milestone on that journey.
+Ultimately, for me, certification is as much about confidence as capability.
+It’s a way to measure progress in a field that never stops evolving — and, in the case of the Terraform Associate exam, it was an enjoyable and worthwhile milestone on that journey.